natigl/natigl/README.md

 - ❤  Python lover
 - 👀 Looking for a job as a Data Analyst
 - 🔭 I’m currently working on some personal projects
-- 🌱 I’m currently learning PowerBI, more and more Python
+- 🌱 I’m currently learning PowerBI, PySpark and more Python
 - 👯 I’m looking to collaborate on anything!
 - 📫 How to reach me: nataliagarcialago@outlook.com
 - ⚡ About me: I like nature, learning, reading and questioning everything.